Nurses go on strike at 2 big New York City hospitals

 Nurses at NewYork-Presbyterian Hospital ratified a deal Saturday that will give them raises of 7%, 6%, and 5% over the next three years while also increasing staffing levels.
 That deal, which covers 4,000 nurses, has been seen as a template for the negotiations with other hospital systems.

 Nurses at two facilities in the Mount Sinai system also tentatively agreed to contracts Sunday.
-But negotiations continued at the system’s flagship hospital on Manhattan’s East Side.
+But there was no such pact at the system’s flagship hospital on Manhattan’s Upper East Side.

-Mount Sinai’s administration said in a statement that the union’s focus on staffing-to-patient ratios “ignores the progress we have made to attract and hire more new nurses, despite a global shortage of healthcare workers that is impacting hospitals across the country.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.